 One click away from better skin!

 A mole is a common, usually non-cancerous lesion on the skin.
 These skin lesions vary in colour, size, location, and texture.
-Some may appear tiny, light-coloured, and flat, others may be big, raised, dark, and hairy.
-However, in some instances, moles can be unsightly raised lumps and they can be life-threatening as well.
+Some may appear tiny, light-coloured, and flat; others may be big, raised, dark, and hairy.
+However, in some instances, moles can be unsightly raised lumps, and they can also be life-threatening.

 Moles are usually non-medical issues but more of a cosmetic concern.
 While some moles taint an individual’s overall appearance, others can develop and become cancerous as a person matures.
 Thus, most people opt to have these moles removed.

 All you need to know about Mole Removal